 Generic targets have more refined and predictive spatial and temporal information than a ToO.
 Generic targets can be described scientifically, but lack precise celestial coordinates or brightness estimates at the time of the proposal submission deadline.
 A generic target can be selected from a complementary observing program with Spitzer, or with any other telescope, but one in which the conditional observations (assumed to be under the control of or clearly available to the Spitzer Principal Investigator) are scheduled or will be scheduled with high likelihood, but have not been executed or analyzed prior to the Spitzer proposal deadline.
+Studies of newly discovered extra-solar planets or targets from large surveys that have yet to be released are examples of such science categories.

 An investigator may propose observations of generic targets, describing them in as much detail as possible in the proposal.
 For a moving generic target (e.g., Solar System object) proposers must submit an AOR with a target position 'to be determined' from Navigation and Ancillary Information Facility (NAIF) identification, or from orbital elements and the AOR duration must be specified to within a factor of 1.5.
+Examples of generic moving targets can include near-Earth asteroids, main-belt asteroids, comets, and Kuiper Belt Objects.
+Because of the time urgency of observations, comets near perihelion should be treated as Targets of Opportunity.